-Everyone in the family should use the same commands, otherwise, your dog may get confused.
-It might help to post a list of commands where everyone can become familiar with them.
+Everyone in the family should use the same cues, otherwise your dog may get confused.
+It might help to post a list of cues where everyone can become familiar with them.

 Consistency also means always rewarding the desired behavior and never rewarding undesired behavior.